thomas-mauran/LinkedOut/docs/analysis_doc.md

 ### Messaging

-- Send/receive messages between seasonworkers and employers.
+- Send/receive messages between seasonal workers and employers.

 ### Notification

 - Handle system notifications.
-- Notify users about application status changes and new listings.
+- Notify seasonal worker about job application changes and new listings.

+### Administration

+- Manage the platform.
+- For now, only the deletion of seasonal worker accounts is planned.
+- Only users with the administrator role can access this module.